M-76 (Michigan highway): Route description

 At the time the M-76 designation was decommissioned in 1973, most of the overall highway had been converted to freeway.
 It started southwest of Standish at an interchange with US 23 in southern Arenac County.
-The freeway ran northward through fields to a junction with M-61 where it turned northwesterly.
-M-76 passed to the southwest of Sterling and over a tributary of the Tittabawassee River as the freeway approaches Alger through a forested area.
+The freeway ran northward to a junction with M-61 where it turned northwesterly.
+M-76 passed to the southwest of Sterling and over a tributary of the Tittabawassee River as the freeway approaches Alger.
 In Ogemaw County, the trunkline ran south and west of Greenwood and continued to the West Branch area.
 There, M-76 met the southeastern end of its business loop that ran north into downtown.
 The freeway bypassed the town to the southwest, passed over M-30 without an interchange and then met the northwestern end of the business loop.
 While M-76 was still an active highway designation, this second business loop junction marked the end of the freeway in the area.
 M-76 turned west, merging onto M-55 to run concurrently along a two-lane highway.

 M-55/M-76 ran west into Roscommon County along West Branch Road.
 The two highways separated at a junction with St. Helen Road where M-76 turned due north toward St. Helen.
 South of town, the highway met county road F-97 at a junction with Artesia Beach Road.
 The two roads ran concurrently into town along the east end of Lake St. Helen.
 Near the airport in town, M-76 turned back northwesterly along Washington Street, parting from F-97 in the process.
 The highway ran along the northeastern shore of Lake St. Helen and near Mud Lake as it continued toward Roscommon.
 As it entered that town, the trunkline passed the Roscommon Conservation Airport and followed Elm Street on a northwest track through the middle of the village.
 M-18 joined M-76 in the center of town, and the two turned parallel to the Roscommon–Crawford county line on Federal Highway.
 Northeast of Higgins Lake, the highway transitioned to a freeway; that freeway ran northwest into Crawford County.
 M-18/M-76 terminated at a junction south of Grayling with US 27.
 This partial interchange marked the point where I-75 resumed its course north through the state.
 Traffic could not directly access southbound US 27 from northbound M-76 and northbound US 27 could not access southbound M-76.